 MLOps Blog

-• First, be careful—open-source tools aren’t always 100% free all of the time.
+• First, be careful—machine learning open source tools aren’t always 100% free all of the time.
 For example, Kuberflow has client and server components, and both are open.
 However, some tools might open-source only one of these components.
 The client is open, but the vendor controls everything server-side.

 • Free open-source tools can cost you in other ways too.
 If you consider that you have to host and maintain the tool long-term, you’ll find that open-source can be quite costly after all.